 Supplementary aids and services can be provided to a student with a disability who is educated in a regular class setting and does not receive additional special education services.
-Aids and services may include, but are not limited to, additional teacher support, academic intervention services, assistive technology, educationally related support services, differentiated instruction, classroom modifications and accommodations, and additional support from a teacher aide or teaching aide.
-Supplementary Aids and Services are available in all District school buildings.
+Aids and services may include, but are not limited to,

 B. Transitional Support